GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Experiments

-In addition, for the test samples at each moment, we also compare the difference of links between the predicted network and the real network to calculate the Error Rate.
-The significant difference in the Error Rate indicates that this metric is a good complement to fully measure the performance of dynamic link prediction.
+In addition, we also compare the difference of links between the predicted network and the ground truth network to calculate ER.
+The significant difference in the ER indicates that this metric is a good complement to fully measure the performance of dynamic network link prediction.
+As shown in TABLE~\ref{table3}, from the results of ER+ and ER-, we further find that most of baselines may predict more invalid links than the actually {{existed}} links, resulting in a relatively large ER.
+And node2vec always predict a large number of invalid links, which is 10 times or even 70 times the number of links actually exist.
+In particular, TNE also has a poor performance on the ER, because the matrix decomposition method used by TNE cannot balance the positive and negative samples on the sparse adjacency matrix.